A new approach and a new therapeutic opportunity

 Italian Ministry of Health Registration Code 11693

 CHondroGrid® consists of 4 mg of lyophilized peptides with a molecular weight lower than 3kDa.
-After being suspended in injectable water, and consequently delivered to the patient by intra-articular injection, they spread rapidly all over the articular surface.
+After being suspended in endotoxin free, sterile water, and consequently delivered to the patient by intra-articular injection, they spread rapidly all over the articular surface.

 CHondroGrid® targets directly the suffering site, delivering small collagen-specific amino acid chains that will support the structural and functional recovery of the intra-articular components.
 As a consequence, articular pain and function improve.
 CHondroGrid®, therefore, may help reducing analgesics and NSAIDs.

 Scientific investigations have shown that low molecular collagen peptides are a natural byproduct of physiologic or pathologic collagen degradation.
 When present, these small molecules are ready to be incorporated again into newly-generated collagen chains.